Sweardog/Quartz-Resonance-Simulation/README.md

 For optimal alignment based on their centroids, it's important that the waves are in a vertical trajectory as they descend inside the Quartz.
 The longitudinal stress force here is our focal point of interest.

 **Zeroing Out Method**:
 Before diving into centroid calculations, a distinct approach I've adopted is the "zeroing out" of the south-pole-tip of the earliest emitted (oldest) wave.
 This is executed by selecting a timeline such that its south-pole-tip aligns with the origin.
+This particular time is not necessary, but it proves a certain time where all waves in question are descending vertically.
+The time could have been a bit before or after this time and the centroid calculations would be unaltered.

 **Time Calculations**:
 The moment of this alignment, termed $t_{zeroed}$, for the oldest wave is computed as: